-Cast Iron is somewhat less popular in the UK.
-There, when some people think cast iron, they automatically think "le Creuset."
+The type of plain cast iron popular with Americans and Canadians is somewhat less popular in the UK.
+There, when some people think cast iron, they automatically think coated or enamelled cast iron, as in the “le Creuset” brand of cookware.

-The classic cast-iron cooking vessel is the cast-iron frying pan.
-Fans of cast iron say that however many other kinds of frying pans they have, it's the cast iron they always reach for first.
-Many feel that cast iron "grows and develops" with them in the kitchen over the years.
+The classic cast-iron cooking vessel that exemplifies the category is the cast-iron frying pan.
+Fans of cast iron say that however many other kinds of frying pans they have, it’s the cast iron they always reach for first.
+Many feel that cast iron “grows and develops” with them in the kitchen over the years.
 It has just about the longest lifespan of any cookware that we know of so far.
 It only rarely turns up at yard sales; it seems to get handed down to other relatives instead.
-Yet, despite its longevity, Cast Iron is very inexpensive.
+Yet, despite its longevity, cast iron is very inexpensive.

-Cast Iron can be used both on the stove top and in the oven; don't, however, put pieces with wooden handles in the oven.
-Handles made of cast iron will get very hot, so always handle them with pot holders.
+Cast iron can be used both on the stove top and in the oven.
+Don’t, however, put pieces with wooden handles in the oven.
+Handles made of cast iron will get very hot whether on the stove or in it, so always handle them with pot holders.

 - Room temperature liquids are fine to pour in a hot cast-iron pan, just not ice water or very cold running tap water; never put a hot cast iron pan in the sink and run cold, cold water into it;